Laughing Rooster Eats

 Ready to be served Corn Dip.

-Hot Corn Dip with Cream Cheese With Fritos
+Hot Corn Dip with Fritos

 This dip checks all the "best dip" boxes: creamy, cheesy, crunchy, fresh, with a touch of spice.